Pierre Louis Dulong: Career

-In 1818, Dulong was honored by the French Academy for work that would contribute to his co-discovery of the Dulong–Petit law.

-In 1820, Dulong succeeded Petit (1791-1820), who retired due to poor health, as professor of physics at École Polytechnique.
+In 1820, Dulong succeeded Petit, who retired due to poor health, as professor of physics at École polytechnique.
 Dulong studied the elasticity of steam, the measurement of temperatures, and the behavior of elastic fluids.
 He studied how metals enabled the combinations of certain gases.
 He made the first precise comparison of the mercury- and air-temperature scales.
 In 1830, he was elected a foreign member of the Royal Swedish Academy of Sciences.

 He died of stomach cancer in Paris.
-His is one of the names of 72 scientists inscribed on the Eiffel Tower.
 At the time of his death, he was working on the development of precise methods in calorimetry.
 His last paper, published the year of his death, examined the heat released from chemical reactions.